jellyfin/jellyfin-vue/README.md

    ### Build for production

-   When you're ready to deploy the client, you must build the client specifically for production:
+   When you're ready to deploy the client, you must build the client specifically production:

    ```bash
    npm run build